Three ways to wrap - getting started#

 In building the extension modules, F2PY uses

-numpy_distutilswhich supports a number of Fortran 77/90/95 compilers, including Gnu, Intel, Sun Fortran, SGI MIPSpro, Absoft, NAG, Compaq etc.
+numpy_distutilswhich supports a number of Fortran 77/90/95 compilers, including Gnu, Intel, Sun Fortran, SGI MIPSpro, Absoft, NAG, Compaq etc. For different build systems, see F2PY and Build Systems.

 Depending on the situation, these steps can be carried out in a single composite command or step-by-step; in which case some steps can be omitted or combined with others.